 PUSCH and PUCCH can be associated with a priority (high/low) by RRC or L1 signalling.
-If a PUCCH transmission overlaps in time with a transmission of a PUSCH or another PUCCH, only the PUCCH or PUSCH associated with a high priority can be transmitted.
+If a PUCCH transmission overlaps in time with a transmission of a PUSCH or another PUCCH, either only the PUCCH or PUSCH associated with a high priority can be transmitted or the PUCCH and PUSCH on different serving cells associated with different priorities can be transmitted.